HubSpot/drop/docs/Overview/3-styling.md

 ### Themes

-Drop ships with two animated themes and one nonanimated one.
+Drop ships with two animated themes and one non-animated one.
 They are available in the sass and css directories of the project.

-If you look at the sass, you'll notice that we make use of mixins which allow you to configure many elements of the theme to make it suit your application.
+If you look at the Sass, you'll notice that we make use of mixins which allow you to configure many elements of the theme to make it suit your application.